Need a crash course on Bitcoin layers?

 ZeroSync is working to bring zero-knowledge proofs to Bitcoin.

+ZeroSync is first working on the rollout of a zk-proof light client, which would enable users to run a full Bitcoin node on, say, a mobile phone.
 In the future, ZeroSync plans to launch a full L2, which would bring greater scalability, stablecoins, and more to the Bitcoin network.
 However, that work would require a Bitcoin soft fork.
-However, even witohut that fork, ZeroSync’s design can still support useful features, such as paying Bitcoin transactions with stablecoins instead of BTC.
+But even without that fork, ZeroSync’s design can still support useful features, such as paying Bitcoin transactions with stablecoins instead of BTC.

 ZeroSync’s tech stack leverages StarkWare’s Cairo programming language.
 StarkWare is a company developing zero-knowledge tech in the Ethereum ecosystem, and ZeroSync is the first project to work with Cairo outside of the EVM-world.